SAS Tokens for SharePoint Scenarios

 $webPartId = "YOUR-BLOBBRIDGE-WEBPART-ID"

-$newSas = Get-Secret -Vault "BlobBridge" -Name "container-sas" # Key Vault or other store
+$newSas = Get-Secret -Name "container-sas" # Your approved secret source

 Connect-PnPOnline -Url $siteUrl -ManagedIdentity